 The Wave Facts

-The Wave remains a visually stunning formation composed primarily of sand dunes that slowly changed to sandstone 190 million years ago.
+The startling visual pattern formed due to the accumulation of layers of sand deposited atop existing layers.
+These later clung to the sandstone.
+It remains a stunning formation composed primarily of sand dunes that slowly changed to sandstone 190 million years ago.

-The troughs originally eroded by rainwater.
-However, the basin that fed the rainwater through the area has long since shrunk below the point of being able to continue the process.
-Now the process continues through wind erosion.
+The troughs comprising the awesome site called The Wave were originally eroded by rainwater.
+The basin that fed the rainwater through the area long since shrank below the point of being able to continue the process.
+Now it continues through wind erosion.